shader-slang/slang/docs/proposals/006-artifact-container-format.md

 If the components were serializable (as say as JSON), we could describe a compilation as combination of components.
 If components are named, a concatenation of names could name a compilation.

 It doesn't appear as if there is a way to more finely control the application of component types.
-For example if there was a desire to change the optimizaion option, it would appear to remain part of the ICompileRequest (it's not part of a component).
+For example if there was a desire to change the optimization option, it would appear to remain part of the ICompileRequest (it's not part of a component).
 This implies this mechanism as it stands whilst allowing composition, doesn't provide the more nuanced composition.
 Additional component types could perhaps be added which would add such control.

 Perhaps having components is not necessary as part of the representation, as 'component' system is a mechanism for achiving a 'bag of options' and so we can get the same effect by using that mechanism without components.